-Writing Teachers to plan good quality teaching to close the gap and to get children back tp age expected levels by the Summer term.
-The children will be taught Literacy through the Talk for Writing programme.
+Writing The children will be No additional costs Half termly assessments Teachers to plan good quality teaching to close the gap and to get children back tp age expected levels by the Summer term. taught Literacy through the Talk for Writing programme.
 All classes follow a rolling programme.
-RWI children will follow the Get Writing Programme.
-No additional costs Half termly assessments --- -- --------------------- -------------------------
+RWI chidlren will follow the Get Writing Programme.